BruceAKABear/myhome/README.md

 we store all information in local database, that means privacy are guarantee.

+## feel less

+most powerful system is you can not feel its exist
 ## For normal Users

 in order, you can use this system,you need to let your MyHome administrator add you to the system,